Monitor DNS servers with PRTG

 PRTG provides comprehensive statistics on DNS servers

-PRTG immediately notifies you in the event of downtime and malfunctions
+PRTG immediately notifies you in the event of downtime, malfunctions or undesired changes to your records

 - DNS servers are an essential part of your network